Patient Care Units

 Since its establishment as a stand alone clinical entity in July 2012 the MFMS has been able to provide an improved service provision with currently over 500 patient contacts per month.

 Second Opinion Scan Requests

-All requests for Second opinion Scans should be faxed directly to the Women’s Ultrasound Department on 08 81617749.
+All requests for Second Opinion Scans are to be faxed to the Maternal Fetal Medicine Service on 08 8161 9264.

 Pre-pregnancy and Post-pregnancy Counselling

 We welcome referrals from family practitioners, Fellows of RANZCOG and other specialties and we are committed to working closely with you and providing an excellent service for your patients.